mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ## Persistence - AssumeRole
 An IAM Role is quite the same as an IAM User in the sense that roles have permissions through policies that define what actions a role is allowed to perform.
 The difference is that a role is **shared**; other resources can `assume` a role when required (provided those resources have permissions) and perform actions as that role.
 Another difference is that a role does not have long-term credentials (`Access Key`), they only have temporary credentials which are generated when they are assumed.

 I just mentioned the term **assuming** the role.
-Each role has a policy called `Trust Policy` which defines who can assume it (get its temporary credentials).
+Each role has a a `Trust Policy` which defines who can assume it (get its temporary credentials).
 We define this policy while creating a new role or we can update it for the existing roles.

 ### Tidbits
 - As an adversary, since our goal is to create a backdoor in the target account, we should create a new role (we can also use existing roles) while setting the assume-role policy such that we can assume this role from outside of our target account (where this role is created).
 This is called `cross-account access`.